koepalex/Crow-s-Nest-MQTT/doc/spec.md

-Below is a comprehensive specification that consolidates all of our discussions into a single, developer-ready document.
+Below is a comprehensive specification that reflects the current understanding of the implemented system, based on available code definitions.
 It outlines the requirements, architecture, data handling, error handling, and a suggested testing plan.
-This should be sufficient for a developer to begin implementation.

 ---

 ## 1. Overview

-We need to build a cross-platform MQTT v5 client application with a graphical user interface.
-The primary focus is to **subscribe** to all topics (using the wildcard `#`), **monitor** high volumes of messages, and **visualize** their details in a structured, user-friendly way.
-The tool should run on **Windows, Linux, and macOS** and be packaged as a developer-friendly global tool rather than a traditional installer.
+We are building a cross-platform MQTT v5 client application with a graphical user interface using AvaloniaUI.
+The primary focus is to **subscribe** to topics (defaulting to `#`), **monitor** messages, and **visualize** their details in a structured, user-friendly way.
+The tool is intended to run on **Windows, Linux, and macOS** and be packaged as self-contained tool.

 ### Key Points
-- **MQTT v5** client.
+- **MQTT v5** client (via `MQTTnet`).
-- Subscribes to `#` with **QoS 1**.
+- Subscribes to a configurable topic (defaults to `#`) with **QoS 1** by default.
-- Cross-platform (Windows, Linux, macOS).
+- Cross-platform (Windows, Linux, macOS) using **AvaloniaUI**, with a **WasmApp** target.
-- Focus on **high-performance** message handling and **intuitive** visualization.
+- Focus on message handling and visualization.
-- **Dark mode** by default.
+- **Dark mode** by default (common AvaloniaUI capability, to be confirmed in UI implementation).
-- **Vim-like** keyboard navigation.
+- Keyboard navigation.
-- Expandable with advanced features in the future (e.g., TLS, user authentication).
+- Expandable with advanced features in the future.

 ---